dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_errors.rst

 configurations.

-To reduce these sample-to-sample correlations, enable the :ref:`sysdocs:param_reduce_intersample` solver parameter.
+To reduce these sample-to-sample correlations, enable the :ref:`parameter_qpu_reduce_intersample_correlation` solver parameter.
 This setting adds optimal delay times before each anneal, giving the spin bath time to depolarize and thereby lose the effects from the previous read.
-It adds a delay that varies (approximately) between :math:`200` microseconds and :math:`10` milliseconds, increasing linearly with increasing length of the schedule:
+It adds a delay that varies (approximately) between :math:`200` microseconds and :math:`10` milliseconds, increasing linearly with increasing length of the
+schedule:

 .. math::
     :nowrap: